b4shy/dlhelper/README.md

-# imhelper
+This repository contains useful functions for learning based Computer Vision

+#imhelper
-contains methods for easy imreading and plotting files.
-Besides that a conversion to the keras image standart structure is available
+This submodule contains functionality for reading images and plotting some.
+Besides that it contains a conversion tool to change DL file structures into the keras structure

-# keras helper
+#keras-helper
-helper methods for keras (set layers to untrainable)
+This submodule contains functions used for keras (ie set layers untrainable)